To see more photos of Sculpture, click here!

 The Sculpture Society

-The Sculpture Society is an organization of advanced sculpture students and is led by Professor Durant Thompson.
+The Sculpture Society is an organization of advanced sculpture students led by Professor Durant Thompson.
 The group meets once a month to promote awareness of sculptural exhibitions and events, employment opportunities, and educational options.
 Meetings involve discussions for possible field trips to museums and conferences.
-They also choose visiting artists’ to invite to the school to demonstrate through workshops and give lectures.
-RSS holds its own metal casting event at least once a year where the community is invited to donate materials and participate in casting activities.
+Students choose visiting artists to invite to our department to demonstrate techniques through workshops and give lectures.
+The Sculpture Society holds its own metal-casting event at least once a year, when the community is invited to donate materials and participate in casting activities.
 For more information, call (662) 915-5828.